hmcts/sscs-ccd-definitions/README.md

 When a new tag is pushed, it will trigger an Azure Pipeline which will build the new benefit definition importer image and store it in the Azure Container Registry (ACR).
 In this case, the image will be called

     hmctspublic.azurecr.io/sscs/ccd-definition-importer-benefit:5.2.02

-## Upload to Confluence

 To create the AAT and PROD versions, move to the root of this repository, then run:

 ./bin/create-xlsx.sh benefit 5.2.02 aat
 ./bin/create-xlsx.sh benefit 5.2.02 prod

-Upload the created AAT and PROD Excel versions to Confluence and put a message on the sscs-ccd slack channel
+Put a message on the sscs-ccd slack channel with the new version

 ## Load a CCD definition to your local environment